 Once upon a time, the Forbidden City was home to the emperors of the Ming and Qing Dynasties.
 This massive complex served as the official residence of the emperor and it was also the political centre of China for nearly 500 years.

 It’s not forbidden these days, with around 15 million people visiting annually.
 Upon entering the Forbidden City, you might feel a bit overwhelmed by its size.
 After all, the place covers nearly 180 acres and has about 8,000 different rooms!

 A walk through the Forbidden City is high atop the list of things to do in Beijing for just about every visitor.
 It takes a good couple of hours to really see the whole place, so take your time.
 Walking through the giant courtyards, I always like to imagine what it must have been like to have this entire place to yourself with thousands of servants.
 Must have been nice to be the emperor!

 The Forbidden City is located at 4 Jingshan Front St, Dongcheng District.
 The best way to get there is by Subway Line 1 via either Tiananmen station.
 It’s open from 8:30-5PM from April to October, and it closes half an hour earlier the rest of the year.
-The ticket price is also different – it’s 60 RMB ($8.90) during the warmer months and 40 ($5.95) between October and April.
+To avoid waiting in massive lineups to purchase your entrance ticket, get your ticket online here.

 5. Explore the 798 Art District

 For a completely different, more modern look at Beijing, head to the 798 Art District.
 Housed among decommissioned military factories, this funky art zone provides a fascinating contrast between the city’s past and present.

 After the factories went into decline in the 80s, they just sat there abandoned.
 Eventually, artists began moving in and opening studios.
 In an ode to the area’s past, many of the Mao-era slogans that were meant to encourage workers were kept in place.